5 recommended OTC drugs

 Reflux and GERD — are they the same?

 Reflux is the physiological phenomenon.
-GERD (gastro-oesophageal reflux disease) is the disease - with frequent symptoms or complications.
+GERD (gastroesophageal reflux disease) is the disease — with frequent symptoms or complications.

 Can I live with chronic reflux?

-Yes, but treat it - chronic untreated reflux leads to oesophagitis, Barrett's oesophagus, risk of oesophageal adenocarcinoma.
+Yes, but treat it — when left untreated chronically it leads to esophagitis, Barrett's esophagus, risk of esophageal adenocarcinoma.

-Discussed effects: reduced absorption of B12, magnesium, fracture risk, pneumonia.
-The benefit is large at correct indication; periodic evaluation is key.
+Discussed effects: reduced absorption of B12, magnesium, risk of fractures, pneumonia.
+The benefit is great with a correct indication; periodic evaluation.

-Nissen fundoplication - for refractory cases.
-Good long-term in 70-80%, with possible side effects (dysphagia, bloating).
+Nissen fundoplication — for refractory cases.
+Good long-term in 70-80%, with possible adverse effects (dysphagia, bloating).

 See also